Corrective Jaw Surgery

 You orthognathic surgery will result in an improved physical appearance and jaw function.

 The Visage Surgical Institute is located in Medina, Ohio and serves local patients seeking orthognathic surgery, as well as those from the greater Cleveland and Akron metro areas.
-For more information about orthognathic surgery, or to schedule a consultation with Dr. Quereshy, please call Medina Office Phone Number 330-721-2323.
+For more information about orthognathic surgery, or to schedule a consultation with Dr. Quereshy, please call Visage Surgical Institute Medina Phone Number 330-721-2323.

 Service areas include: Medina, Cleveland, Columbus, Akron, Parma, Brunswick, Solon, Fairlawn, Cleveland Heights, Hudson, Wadsworth, Cuyahoga Falls, Strongsville & Kent Ohio.